 The University of Liverpool’s online MSc in Software Engineering offers you the opportunity to develop practical skills to design, implement and manage high-quality software products.

-With a focus on the management of large and creative products, this programme is especially relevant for those seeking to become software experts, pursue senior managerial positions or work in consultancy roles.
+This BCS-accredited1 programme focuses on the management of large and creative products, making it especially relevant for those seeking to become software experts, pursue senior managerial positions or work in consultancy roles.
 You’ll study software modelling, design, testing, quality assurance and much more to gain skills which can help you play a leading role in the construction of complex commercial software systems.

 Access some of the most current tools used in the management of software products